Milady

 What is MILADY?

-MILADY - Machine Learning DYnamics is a package created by scientists for scientists, aiming to improve the accuracy and predictive power of atomistic simulations.
-The code uses machine learning algorithms and prioritises methods with a reasonable computational cost.
-MILADY is an open-source code distributed under the Academic Software Licence (ASL).
+MILADY — Machine Learning DYnamics — is a package created to improve the accuracy and predictive power of atomistic simulations.
+It builds machine-learning interatomic potentials and regression models from ab initio data, while keeping a reasonable computational cost.
+MILADY is an open-source code distributed under the Academic Software Licence (ASL), and is coupled to LAMMPS for large-scale molecular dynamics.

 Main functionalities:

-- Representation of atomic structures in the feature space of atomic descriptors.
+• Representation of atomic structures in the feature space of atomic descriptors, for structural analysis and visualization.

 Advantages of MILADY:

-- MILADY is open-source package and contributions are very welcome.
+• Open-source package — contributions are very welcome.

 Contributors